danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/siteentry/site-badge-description.md

   - logo
 ---

-A large black 'O' with a black 'N' middle of the 'O' and black 'w' straddling the right hand stroke of the 'O'.
+A large black 'O' with a black 'N' in the middle of the 'O' and black 'w' straddling the right hand stroke of the 'O'.
 In the landing page it is followed by large text which says, "OldNew Mashup".